 - The client receives tax benefits in the year the gift is made.

 - We handle the administrative details (check writing, investments, IRS filing).

 - The client chooses whether the fund is endowed or non-endowed:

 - Clients with endowed funds at the Community Foundation have their fund invested with our combined assets of nearly $350 million, giving them access to a diverse portfolio managed by more than 40 carefully selected investment managers.

 - Endowed funds allow for maximum growth over time by providing between four and five percent of the balance of the fund for grantmaking each year, and investing the remainder.

-- Clients with non-endowed funds with an initial balance of $100,000 or more have the option to be invested with our nearly $350 million endowment.
+- Clients with non-endowed funds with an initial balance of $100,000 or more have the option to be invested with our nearly $350 million in charitable assets.

 - Non-endowed funds can provide up to the full balance for grantmaking.